Function Templates

 Exercises

-Implement a generic function find_index that searches for a value in an array and returns its index; if not found, it returns -1.
+Implement a generic function find_index that searches for a value in an array and returns its index; if not found, return -1.
 The function signature is roughly:

-Requirement: test with three types: int, double, and std::string.
-Think about it: if T is a custom class, can this function work properly?
+}Test with int, double, and const char* types.
+Think about it: if T is a custom class, can this function work normally?
 What conditions must the custom class satisfy?

-Implement a simple generic bubble sort function bubble_sort that sorts an array in place.
-You don't need to implement the comparison logic yourself—just use operator> or operator<.
-Requirement: be able to sort and print the results of int, double, and std::string arrays respectively.
+Implement a simple generic bubble sort function bubble_sort to sort an array in place.
+You don't need to implement comparison logic yourself—directly use my_max or the > operator.
+It should be able to sort int, double, and const char* arrays and print the results.

 Exercise 3: Generic Accumulator

-Implement a generic function accumulate_all that calculates the sum of all elements in an array.
-Think about the return type issue: if the array elements are int, the sum might exceed the range of int—how should you handle this?
-Hint: you can add a template parameter to serve as the accumulator type.
+Implement a generic function accumulate that calculates the sum of all elements in an array.
+Think about the return type issue: if the array elements are int, the sum might exceed the int range, how should this be handled?
+Hint: You can add a template parameter as the accumulator type.

 Summary

-In this chapter, we learned the core mechanism of C++ function templates. template <typename T> allows us to write the logic only once, and the compiler automatically generates the corresponding function versions for different types based on the calls.
+In this chapter, we learned the core mechanism of C++ function templates. template <typename T> allows us to write logic only once, and the compiler automatically generates corresponding function versions for different types based on calls.
 Template instantiation happens at compile time with no runtime overhead, but it produces code bloat.
-Type deduction requires that the same template parameter be deduced as the same type in all positions where it appears, otherwise deduction fails—at this point, you can use explicit template arguments, type conversions, or multiple type parameters to resolve it.
-Template specialization allows us to provide a dedicated implementation for specific types, making up for the shortcomings of the generic solution.
+Type deduction requires that the same template parameter be deduced as the same type in all positions where it appears; otherwise, deduction fails—at this point, you can use explicit template arguments, type conversion, or multiple type parameters to resolve it.
+Template specialization allows us to provide specialized implementations for specific types, making up for the shortcomings of the generic solution.

-A few key takeaways: typename and class are equivalent in a template parameter list, but typename has clearer semantics; when mixing overloading and templates, watch out for ambiguity; const char* compares pointer addresses rather than string contents, so you should either write a specialization or use std::string.
+A few key takeaways: typename and class are equivalent in template parameter lists, but typename is semantically clearer; pay attention to ambiguity when mixing overloads and templates; my_max compares pointer addresses rather than string content for C-style strings, so either write a specialization or use std::string.

-In the next chapter, we move on to class templates—extending generic capabilities from functions to entire classes.
+In the next chapter, we enter class templates—extending generic capabilities from functions to entire classes.
 Function templates let us write "type-independent functions," while class templates let us write "type-independent classes."
-Containers (vector, map), smart pointers (unique_ptr, shared_ptr), and even std::string are essentially class templates.
-Once you understand function templates, learning class templates will go much more smoothly—the core idea is the same, it's just that the scope expands from functions to classes.
+Containers (std::vector, std::list), smart pointers (std::unique_ptr, std::shared_ptr), and even std::array are essentially class templates.
+Understanding function templates makes learning class templates much smoother—the core idea is the same, just the scope expands from functions to classes.